BAAI-DCAI/SpatialBot/README.md

 <!-- ![comparison_8B](comparison_8B.png) -->

 ## 🚀 Quickstart
-#### NOTE: We update the repo and quick start codes in 26 July, 2024.
+#### NOTE: We update SpatialBot-3B HuggingFace repo and quick start codes in 26 July, 2024.
 Please update your codes if you downloaded them before this date.

 1. Install dependencies first: